|SKIP AHEAD TO|

-Now that an Attribute has been defined as a Colour Type an Action Definition needs to be created which will perform the dominant colour extraction which will save this colour to the attributes created earlier.
+Now that an Attribute has been defined as a Colour Type an Action needs to be created which will perform the dominant color extraction which and save this color to the attributes created earlier.

 Imago needs to know which Collection(s) to process.
 To do this, return to Imagery page:

 - Use the Workpace Browser to select a Dataset, Imagery Type and one or more Collections (AADD0141 in this example):